Memorial: Patentees Memorial, or Colonial Settler’s Monument

 The memorial was approved for placement in Washington, D.C., by an act of Congress on February 12, 1936.
 The legislation authorized “a memorial to the early settlers whose land grants embrace the site of the Federal City.”

 The architect for the memorial was Mr. Delos Smith of Washington, D.C.
 The memorial is 7 feet in height.
 It has a base of 3 feet square and 2 feet 6 inches high.
 On the base is a 4 feet 6 inches high by 2 feet square column.

-On the street facing side of the base is an inscription, and the other three sides of the base have inscribed the names of the early settlers, together with a small bronze tablet commemorating the presentation to the National Government by the National Society of the Daughters of the American Colonists.
+On the street facing side of the base is an inscription, and the other three sides of the base have been inscribed with the names of the early settlers, together with a small bronze tablet commemorating the presentation to the National Government by the National Society of the Daughters of the American Colonists.

 On the four panels of the column are symbols that would be important for the pioneers.
 According to the National Society of the Daughters of the American Colonists website, the symbols are “a wild turkey, a large ear of corn or Indian Maize, and a Potomac herring, symbolizing the products of the woods, earth and water that furnished subsistence to the colonists.
 The fourth panel shows a tobacco plant, representing the chief commodity as well as the “currency” of the Colonial period.”

 The symbols in relief were carved by Carl Mose.

 (East side,, facing 15th Street, under the image of tobacco)

 To the original patentees

 prior to 1700 whose land

 National Society of the